piggeywig2000/BMOnline/README.md

 - In-Game Settings: In-game settings related to the mod
   - Show Name Tags: Whether to show the player names above the other players.
 By default this is enabled.
   - Name Tag Size: The size of the name tags.
 By default this is 48.
-  - Show Player Counts: Whether to show the number of players playing each stage on the stage, course, and mode selection screens.
-By default this is enabled.
+  - Player Count Mode: How the number of players playing each stage, course, and mode are shown.
+There are 4 valid values:
+    - Mixed: Behaves like ExactMode for challenge and time attack modes, and behaves like SumOfStages for all other modes.
+This is the default value.
+    - ExactMode: The mode and course player counts show the number of players playing that specific mode or course.
+    - SumOfStages: The mode and course player counts show the total number of players playing each stage in that mode or course, even if they're playing on a different mode or course.
+    - Disabled: The stage, course, and mode player counts are not shown.
   - Enable Chat: Whether to show the chat.
 If disabled, you will not be able to send or receive chat messages.
 By default this is enabled.
   - Player Visibility: The visibility of the other players.
 There are 3 valid values:
     - ShowAll: Players are always visible.
 This is the default value.